 The problem with taking action from this place is that fear generates more fear.
-In fact, this very phenomenon is probably why the election turned out the way it did.
+In fact, this very phenomenon is probably why the 2016 election turned out the way it did.
 Instead of taking action from a place of gratitude and optimism many of us took action or did nothing because we were afraid of the alternative.
 And, we watched as the rhetoric that cultivates trepidation grew.
 Fear and what it breeds — hate — spread like cancer.
-So, no matter how right and true you feel your intentions, if you act from fear you are contributing to the problem.
+So, no matter how right and true you feel about your intentions if you act from fear you are contributing to the problem.

 Another difficulty with an emotionally-charged knee-jerk reaction is its self-fulfilling nature.
 We always find what we look for.
 So, when we position ourselves to protect and defend, we are less likely to see other possibilities.
 And, when someone senses us defending even if they did not intend to cause harm, they put up their defenses.
 We become locked in a battle that may have been avoided.
 We become locked in a battle we, in part, created.

 So, what is the alternative?
 How do we create change for the better without contributing to the problem?
 We allow the fear to move through us before acting.
 Spend time getting back in touch with love.
 It is the only source that will create an outcome that reflects the values of equality, freedom, and true justice.
 From there, trust your capacity to compassionately and accurately interpret your environment.
 When danger arises, respond.
 Instead of creating the problem, we create a solution for all by holding a higher vision and living by the principles we profess.
 To be clear, I am not advocating for indifference.
 Act but do it from love.